matiasandina/NATSCI191/Fall2017/Anchor.md

 ```
 1. Create extra columns to hold the value of the anchors per grop.
 1. Calculate the error in each group for both questions.
+1. Sort by group column (you should have all group 1 first and group 2 after).
 1. Make Boxplots again but with these new error columns.
 ```

+## Advice on Boxplots.

+Use Excel instead of Google Sheets.
+Select the data for the Group 1, then go to select data, add series.
+Add the range with the data for group 2.
+If you are using a Mac, [this video can help](https://www.youtube.com/watch?v=A35KKhqJRPw).

 Choose colors that sound appropriate.
 Remember that color blind people have difficulties distinguishing some color combinations, more info [here](https://www.robotswillkillusall.org/static/flabpal-colorblind.png)